 - A willful violation of any reasonable school board regulation.

 - Willful conduct that significantly disrupts the rights of others to an education or the ability of school personnel to perform duties.

 - Willful conduct that endangers the pupil, others, or school property.

-When a Fix-It Plan is given to a child, a Fix-It Plan form will be sent home as it has been done in the past.
-Nothing has changed in this practice.
-To see what a Fix-It Form looks like click below!
+When a Fix-It Plan is given to a child, a Fix-It form will be sent home as it has been done in the past.
+To see the Fix-It forms, click the links below.